 A talent pool can be described as a small group of people in whom recruiters look for potential candidates who are suited for the employer’s current needs.
 Creating an effective talent pool ensures that there is a constant flow of the best candidates available in the job market.
 A talent pool needs to be dynamic for it to be effective.

-Here are six ways in which you can create and maintain an active talent pool for a long time.
+Analyze talent through a process.
 Today, recruiters always have thousands of applicants who are ready and always willing to fill a vacancy in any particular organization at any specific time.
 But when you think about it, there is still a lack of collaboration between the right opportunity and the right candidate.
 And that is why having active talent pools in place is essential in creating and maintaining stability in business.

 This process is unique for every organization, but the goal is the same for all organizations.

 The goal is to create strategic plans for future demand and supply of talent.
 Talent forecasting involves more than a headcount analysis.
 Always assess your expertise through a well-designed process according to the size of your business and your industry.
 Having an efficient method in place will not only create an active talent pool, but it will also maintain it over a long period so long as it is followed religiously.